TCLamnidis/BareBonesBash/README.md

 Your home directory should come equipped with multiple subdirectories like "Documents", "Pictures", etc.

-It is now time to start moving (navigating) towards "the Brandenburger Tor".
+It is now time to start moving (navigating) towards "the Brandenburger Tor" from the example above.
 We can navigate through directories using the command `cd` which stands for "**c**hange **d**irectory".